 Is there such a thing as “work/life balance”?
 If so, how do we achieve it?
 Most of us have struggled to answer these questions, yet sometimes the more we push ourselves to find the perfect balance, the more overwhelmed we feel.
 The balancing act eventually becomes a source of stress itself, says Brooke McAlary, host of Slow Your Home podcast on how to live simply.

-What if you quit trying to balance, and just accepted that things are constantly in motion and that there may never be a perfect balance?
+What if instead of trying to balance, you accepted that things are constantly in motion?
 That’s the idea at the root of Brooke’s “tilting” mindset.